petrosschilling/Mirror/README.md

 ### Cofigure unique identifiers (UIDs)

 To successfully compare the data from the tables, the `Mirror` must know what makes a record in your table unique and these values must match in both tables.
 > In this example we only have the `id` column to distinguish the records.
 Its preferrable to avoid using it.
 If not possible you need to make sure the `id` values match for each record.
-Preferrably use fields that are unique but there is no chance that they will cahnge from one table to another lik `username` or `email`.
+Preferrably use fields that are unique but there is no chance that they will cahnge from one table to another like `username` or `email`.

 To do this you just need to set the property `uid` to `True` in the field link constructor.